-Moving to Amsterdam?
-Escape the bustle of the city and relocate somewhere a little quieter with our guide on the cities close to Amsterdam.
+Moving to the Netherlands?
+Escape the bustle of the capital and relocate somewhere a little quieter with our guide on where to live near Amsterdam.

 To help you decide where to live near Amsterdam, here’s our complete guide from A to Z – that’s Almere to Zaandam.

 Supreme College Nederland

 Supreme College Nederland is an international school near Amsterdam.
 It offers a wide-ranging education for students from 14 to 18 years, including the IB Middle Years program.
 Supreme College offers more affordable tuition than other international schools, so give your child a global education without breaking the bank.

 Close to Amsterdam, Almere is one of the newest cities in the Netherlands.
 It was built during the 1970s and 1980s on Flevoland, an entire island province reclaimed from the sea.
 This gives Almere a more modern feel than other places on this list.
 It has well-planned neighborhoods and lots of spacious, family-friendly housing.

 The city is popular with expats seeking a more laid-back lifestyle.
 It has plenty of green spaces, as well as easy access to the nearby Markermeer lake.
 The city is well-stocked with shops, restaurants, and international schools.
 However, cultural and entertainment offerings in Almere generally cater for families.